tinwatchman/grawlix/README.md

 =======
 > Make the Internet swear like a cartoon

 `grawlix` is a configurable `RegExp`-based profanity filter that swaps out obscene words for [grawlixes](https://en.wiktionary.org/wiki/grawlix) -- long strings of emoticons or typographical symbols often used to represent swearing in comic strips and cartoons.
 Primarily aimed at George Carlin's ["Seven Dirty Words"](https://en.wikipedia.org/wiki/Seven_dirty_words), the library's default filters have been [rigorously tested](https://github.com/tinwatchman/grawlix/blob/master/spec/filter-spec.js#L325) against potential false positives and [Scunthorpe problems](https://en.wikipedia.org/wiki/Scunthorpe_problem).
-It's also highly extensible, allowing new words and grawlix styles to be easily added as needed.
+It's highly extensible, allowing new words and grawlix styles to be easily added as needed.

 Please note that, due to the subject matter, the `grawlix` source code may be considered **NSFW/Not Safe For Work**, depending on an individual reader's circumstances.
 To see the full list of the words the library currently targets, see [this file](https://github.com/tinwatchman/grawlix/blob/master/WORDS.json).